Achieving financial independence15 Nov 2022 4 min read

 That’s what makes it even more important for us, as women, to take control of our financial futures while we’re young.

-“Just cutting out one unnecessary expense can make a big difference,” says Deline.
-“Let’s say you give up a fortnightly shellac that costs $40 and put that money into a bank account earning interest at approximately 2% p.a.
-In 10 years, that translates to an extra $11,500, or even more if you had a higher return investment.”
+Even small changes can make a big difference.
+For example, you might put $20 a week into a bank account earning interest at approximately 2% p.a.
+In 10 years, that translates to an extra $11,500, or even more if you had a higher return investment.

 FIRE up your financial goals